cgalelli/gammapy_SyLC/paper/paper.md

 # Summary

 Time-domain astrophysics plays a critical role in understanding the underlying physical processes of variable sources.
 In high-energy astrophysics, active galactic nuclei (AGNs) exhibit complex stochastic light curves that provide insights into accretion dynamics, jet physics, and emission mechanisms. `gammapy_SyLC` is an open-source Python package that offers a unified framework for simulating and fitting light curves in gamma-ray astronomy.
-It implements advanced algorithms for generating synthetic variability based on power spectral densities (PSDs) and probability density functions (PDFs) and provides Monte Carlo-based methods for robust statistical model fitting.
+It implements advanced algorithms for generating synthetic variability based on power spectral densities (PSDs) and probability density functions (PDFs) and provides Monte Carlo-based methods for robust statistical model fitting. `gammapy_SyLC` is not directly dependent on `gammapy` [@Donath2023], but is thought as a companion package focused on some aspects of time-domain high-energy astrophysics, with possible stronger integration.

 # Statement of Need